hyperjumptech/xcs-translator/README.md

     └── json
 ```

-While it's processed, the uploaded file resides under `data1` or `data2` (depends on which data is uploaded) inside `excel` directory for raw file, and `json` directory after it's converted to json.
-Then it will move to `archive` directory if no error happens and data is successfully inserted into database, or to `failed` directory if there is error.
-The failed files should be fixed manually and uploaded again.
+While being processed, your raw excel file will be stored in data1/excel or data2/excel directory.
+The json conversion result will be stored in json directory.
+After successfully inserted into database, your raw excel file will be moved to archive directory.
+If some exceptions occurred due to validation failure, the excel file will be moved to failed directory.
+Failed files should be fixed manually and re-uploaded to pass the validation.

 ## Requirements